End-essential spanning surfaces for links in thickened surfaces: Introduction

 Indeed, consider the example shown in Figure \ref{Fi:PerCom}.
 The surface $F\subset T^2\times I$ shown left is end-essential (this will follow from Theorem \ref{T:Main1}).
 So too is its mirror image $F'\subset T^2\times I$.
-Yet, as shown right in the figure, $F\natural F'$ is not end-essential in $(T^2\#T^2)\times I$: the red curve on $F\natural F'$ is parallel to the green curve on $\Sigma_+$.
+Yet, as shown right in the figure, $F\natural F'$ is not end-essential in $(T^2\#T^2)\times I$: the white curve on $F\natural F'$ is parallel to the dotted curve on $\Sigma_+$.
 We note that this behavior is related to the following phenomenon in the classical setting: